tjmahr/dissertation/docs/15-aim1-notebook.md

 As in the previous models, I downsampled the data into 50-ms (3-frame) bins in order to smooth the data.
 I modeled the looks from  to  ms. Lastly, I aggregated looks by child, study and time.

 (ref:declining-phon-props) Because children looked more to the target as they grew older, they numerically looked less the foils too.
-This effect is why we evaluate the phonological and semantic foils by comparing them against the unrelated image.
+This effect is why I evaluated the phonological and semantic foils by comparing them against the unrelated image.

 <div class="figure">